EU's Ashton to visit Balkans as Serbia awaits talks verdict

 The West wants Belgrade to cede its fragile hold on a northern, Serb-populated pocket of Kosovo, where ethnic Albanians are the 90-percent majority - an ethnic partition that frequently flares into violence and has frustrated NATO plans to cut back its now 6,000-strong Kosovo peacekeeping force.

-In a U-turn, Serbia has offered to recognize the authority of Pristina over the entire territory of Kosovo, but wants broad autonomy for the 50,000 Serbs living in the north.
+In a U-turn, Serbia has offered to recognise the authority of Pristina over the entire territory of Kosovo, but wants broad autonomy for the 50,000 Serbs living in the north.

 Croatia, Serbia’s wartime foe during the collapse of Yugoslavia, is set to become the EU’s 28th member on July 1, joining Slovenia which is already part of the club.